• Skip to primary navigation

 So while on one level, human behavior seems predictable (e.g., we get excited and buy stocks when they are flying high; we get scared and sell when stocks decline), it’s awfully hard to know what we’re doing until it’s too late.

-Beyond that, it’s just a guessing game, and we’re pretending to know something we don’t.
+Beyond that, stock market timing is just a guessing game, and we’re pretending to know something we don’t.

 I’m ready to stop pretending.
 Are you?